Although there are more than 4,500 known caves in Bulgaria, only a limited number of Bulgarian caves are open and

-Although there are currently more than 4,500 known caves in the country, only a few caves in Bulgaria are open and accessible for tourists.
+Although there are currently more than 4,500 known caves in the country, only a few caves in Bulgaria are open and accessible to tourists.
 About a fifth of Bulgaria’s surface area consists of karst, a type of rock that’s easily dissolved and shaped by water.
-This is why there are such substantial subterranean halls, passageways, and tunnels in this Balkan country.
+This is why this Balkan country has such substantial subterranean halls, passageways, and tunnels.

-The vast majority of Bulgarian caves are the exclusive playground of experienced speleologists and rock climbers.
+The vast majority of Bulgarian caves are the exclusive playgrounds of experienced speleologists and rock climbers.
 However, those that are managed and can be visited include some of the top natural attractions in Bulgaria.

 Here are some of the most interesting and beautiful caves in Bulgaria that you can visit.